Getting car sick in an EV? You’re not alone—here’s why it happens

 People were quick to thank her for sharing this information.
 One user wrote, “Thank you!!
 I feel SO nauseous in EVs that I decided not to get one for myself.
 Glad to hear I’m not the only one experiencing this!”
 Many people feel frustrated by this weird “side effect,” and it can definitely affect consumer decisions about whether to buy one.

-There was also someone who pointed out a common behavioral factor.
+Someone also pointed out a common behavioral factor.
 “Being a passenger in any car while staring at your phone will make you feel nauseous.
 It’s nothing to do with the car,” implying that maybe it’s just typical passenger habits, like screen use, that can amplify the effects.
-Clearly, EV motion sickness isn’t a rare quirk, it’s a real phenomenon affecting a range of people.
+Clearly, EV motion sickness isn’t a rare quirk; it’s a real phenomenon affecting a range of people.

 How does science explain it?